Sant Andreu de Palomar: History

 In the 19th century, during the industrial revolution, the famous Fabra i Coats textile factory came into operation.
 At the end of the 19th century, it was annexed by Barcelona.
 In the 20th century, urbanization began following the Cerdà urban plan.
 Here, an army barracks was installed, which was taken by the anarcho-syndicalists in the civil war.
 During Franco's dictatorship, a large part of its territory was taken away, creating the Nou Barris district (nine neighborhoods).
-In the 21st century, it became a highly sought-after place to live, thanks to its neighborhood atmosphere (many describe it as a village atmosphere), the beauty of the old town (the best preserved of the old towns in Barcelona).
+In the 21st century, it has become a highly sought-after place to live, thanks to its neighborhood atmosphere (many describe it as a village atmosphere), the beauty of the old town (the best preserved of the old towns in Barcelona).

-In recent years, a strong independence feeling emerged within the town, defending that Sant Andreu has to be a town again (it is the most marked independence feeling of the old’s towns of Barcelona).
-During the patron saint festivities, in the church, a banner is displayed that says SANT ANDREU IS NOT BARCELONA.
-In 2015, a referendum was held where 93% of the inhabitants over 18 years of age voted and it came out that 83% wanted independence.
+The town had opposed its annexation by Barcelona and maintains its independent identity, periodically holding symbolic referenda to assert its independence.